 Add Yahoo as a preferred source to see more of our stories on Google.
 A new study in US reveals a troubling rise in advanced liver disease among heavy drinkers.
 Surprisingly, this increase isn’t due ...

-Los Angeles — Serious liver disease is becoming more common among Americans who drink heavily, according to a new study from Keck Medicine of USC.
-It's not that more people are partying with alcohol.
+LOS ANGELES — Serious liver disease is becoming more common among Americans who drink heavily, according to a new study from Keck Medicine of USC.
+It’s not that more people are partying with alcohol.